 It’s great to set goals for the year, but most of us forget to factor in the time period during which we’re making them.
 When you consider what season it is or what the weather is like, your ambitions suddenly require more (or sometimes less) effort.

-That’s why we’re going to help make your goals for you this year—because we want you to succeed, and because we know the best times of year to focus on certain activities.
+That’s why we’re going to help make your career goals for you this year—because we want you to succeed, and because we know the best times of year to focus on certain activities.
 (Read: No one likes to job search in the summer.)

 So each month, we’re going to ask you to focus on one aspect of your career—that’s it!
 And, as a bonus, we’re providing resources to help you along the way.